-COMMENT: There is no restriction on how, or from which direction, an athlete may enter the circle.
+COMMENT: There is no restriction on how, or from which direction, an athlete may enter the circle nor in the case of the shot put is there any restriction on making contact with the stop board during this process.
 The relevant requirement is that once inside he must adopt a stationary position before commencing his trial.